clausehound/clausehound-blog/content/blog/what-to-consider-when-placing-restrictions-on-shares/index.md

 ---
-title: "What to Consider when Placing Restrictions on Shares"
+title: "What to Consider when Placing Restrictions on Share Transfers"
 author: erin@clausehound.com
 tags: ["Company Formation","Articles of Incorporation"]
 date: 2019-07-30 13:55:33